morristech/instabug-wear-sample/README.md

 ### In your mobile app module

-In the Application class add this line to the onCreate method
+In the Application class add this line to the onCreate method:
 ```java
  new Instabug.Builder(this, "APP_TOKEN").build();
 ```